SERVICES WE OFFER

 The Wildlife Project has decades of experience working with stock ponds on projects that range from fish planting or removal (yes, we see the irony) to management of vegetation, silt removal, reconstruction, and general habitat assessment.
 We've worked with local resource conservation districts, the National Resources Conservation Service, private landowners, wineries, land trusts and others.

 Pond management in areas where endangered or threatened species exist or may exist often include permitting and other regulatory constraints with which we are very familiar.
-The Wildlife Project is very familiar with these requirements and fully capable to to assist you thorugh theses processes.
+The Wildlife Project is very familiar with these requirements and fully capable to assist you through these processes.

 Wildlife Viewing